import os

 prep_model "prep_model": prep_model}) fun_control.update({

-Even more complicated pre-processing steps are possible, e.g., the follwing pipeline:
+Even more complicated pre-processing steps are possible, e.g., the following pipeline:

 categorical_columns = []